 Today, new drugs frequently contain several heterocycles, including classical elements of the periodic table such as nitrogen, oxygen, or fluorine.
 Those original structures are sought after to selectively address certain biological receptors, or to influence the drugs bioavailability.
 Successful synthesis of these complex molecules requires a high level of chemical expertise.

-More than 35% of FDA approved drugs need at least one nitration step in their manufacturing process, and about 20% a fluorination step, to mention only these two reaction families.
-Such chemistry handles synthetic agents that are often highly reactive, sometimes corrosive or toxic, such as nitric acid, sodium nitrite, azides or hydrofluoric acid.
+More than 35% of FDA approved drugs need at least one nitration step in their manufacturing process.
+About 20% need a fluorination step, to mention only these two reaction families.
+Such chemistry handles synthetic agents that are often highly reactive.
+Those synthetic agents can be sometimes corrosive or toxic, such as nitric acid, sodium nitrite, azides or hydrofluoric acid.
 Reactions themselves are often characterized by their exothermicity, and sometimes the energetic or unstable nature of the intermediates.

-Over the last 20 years, the industrialization of such reactions has become rare in Europe due to the difficulty of maintaining their implementation in an acceptable environmental and safety conditions with regards to local regulations.
-In fact, a large part of the production of APIs has been exported to Asia: a crisis such as the Covid-19 is a clear indication of the fragility of the drug supply chain in western geographical areas.
+Over the last 20 years, the industrialization of such reactions has become rare in Europe.
+Industrial plants have some difficulties of maintaining their implementation in an acceptable environmental and safety conditions with regards to local regulations.
+In fact, a large part of the production of APIs has been exported to Asia.
+A crisis such as the Covid-19 is a clear indication of the fragility of the drug supply chain in western geographical areas.
 Notably, several drugs under clinical trials for CoVid-19 treatment require exothermic chemistry steps.

 However, a great deal of work has been done to make industrial processes safer.
-Largely inspired by the large-scale processes used in petrochemicals or commodity chemistry, Flow chemistry is now part of the CDMO landscape and considered as an essential technological asset for controlling sensitive chemical reactions.
+Largely inspired by the large-scale processes used in petrochemicals or commodity chemistry, Flow chemistry is now part of the CDMO landscape.
+Thois technology is considered as an essential asset for controlling sensitive chemical reactions.

 Flow chemistry is now part of the CDMO landscape

-Seqens Lab will be equipped at the end of 2020 with a new GMP pilot plant
+Seqens Lab will be equipped by 2022 with a new GMP pilot plant

 The feasibility of Flow chemistry is systematically evaluated for all customers and internal projects of Seqens, in order to quickly identify the products that could benefit from such a technology.
-The experimental part is carried out in the R&D Center, Seqens Lab, in Porcheville (France), which is equipped with continuous bench reactors and analytical tools for appropriate data acquisition.
+The experimental part is carried out in the R&D Center, Seqens Lab, in Porcheville (France), which is equipped with several reaction technologies : plate based Chemtrix Protrix™, coil based Vapourtec™ and continuous hydrogenation unit.
+In addition, Process Analytical Technology is used to monitor reaction and acquire appropriate data.

 Surface: 40, 000 m²